-The results of the DIMC and FIMC exams are released 4 weeks following the examination date.
+The results of the DIMC and FIMC exams are released on average 4-6 weeks following the examination date.
 Individual emails are sent from the examinations department to each candidate detailing their numerical result against the expected standard and confirmation of pass or fail.
-The results can also be accessed through the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+The results can also be accessed through the Royal College of Surgeons of Edinburgh examinations website, described in section 1.9.